 Learn something new every day More Info... by email

 Weakened vocal cords can be caused by a number of conditions, including accident, illness, or other reasons altogether.
 In order to strengthen this part of the body, a number of techniques can be used.
 Often, patients are encouraged to work with a speech language pathologist.
 In addition, developing good posture, participating in breathing exercises, and engaging in a physical activity program can all be effective.
-It is important for those interested in increased vocal cord strength to be patient — in some cases, results can take months or even years.
+It is important for those interested in strengthening this part of the body to be patient — in some cases, results can take months or even years.

-To develop strong vocal cords, individuals are often instructed to participate in breathing exercises.
-Inhaling as deeply as possible, and then exhaling slowly over a 20 second time period has proven effective in the strengthening of both the diaphragm and the vocal cords.
+Individuals are often also instructed to perform breathing exercises.
+Inhaling as deeply as possible, and then exhaling slowly over a 20-second time period has proven effective in the strengthening of both the diaphragm and the vocal cords.
 This process can be repeated as many times as desired.

-Regular participation in a physical activity program may also be an effective way to strengthen the vocal cords.
+Regular participation in physical activity may also help strengthen the vocal cords.
 Cardiovascular exercise is effective at reducing stress and anxiety, which are often to blame for weak vocal cords.
 Good examples of cardiovascular exercise include walking, hiking, swimming, or biking.
 Those who have never exercised before should start slowly, and gradually increase the intensity of their exercise.
-In addition, consultation with a physician may be necessary to make sure that the individual in question is healthy enough to start an exercise program.
+In addition, consultation with a physician may be necessary to make sure the individual in question is healthy enough to start an exercise program.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!